MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   generated from the provided ``configure.ac`` file using ``autoconf``.
   This follows standard version control practices.
 - various minor fixes
+- when USEUTT is 0, generated utterance files are stored in ``data/utts`` rather than being discarded
 - it uses an explicitly specified list of training corpus and generation corpus utterance ids rather than trying to autodetect what files are present in a given directory